influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.3/introduction/getting-started.md

   ## Set UDP payload size, defaults to InfluxDB UDP Client default (512 bytes)
   # udp_payload = 512
 ```
-Next, the `INTPUT PLUGINS` section should have the following settings for the system stats input:
+Next, the `INPUT PLUGINS` section should have the following settings for the system stats input:
 ```
 # Read metrics about cpu usage
 [[inputs.cpu]]